 Alexandre Xande Ribeiro Biography

-Alexandre Ribeiro was born January 20, 1981 in Manaus – Brazil.
-He started his Brazilian Jiu Jitsu tuition under the Monteiro Brothers School, who were a team under the guidance of Royler Gracie and the Famous Gracie Humaita, Alexandre was 10 at the time.
-He excelled in BJJ from the start just like his brother, another BJJ great, who goes by the name of Saulo Ribeiro.
-It is said that in his first 7 years of training he only lost 2 times in competition.
+Alexandre Ribeiro was born January 20, 1981, in Manaus – Brazil.
+He started his career under the tutelage of the Monteiro Brothers (Guto, Binho, Yano, and Lucio) at the age of 10.
+His talent rose above from the get-go and it is said that in his first 7 years of training Alexandre only lost 2 times in competition.

-When he turned 18 he moved to Rio de Janeiro to study law, but he never stopped training and competing.
-He joined Gracie Humaita matrix academy ran by Royler Gracie and in which his brother was a star pupil.
-Xande went on to win two world championships and Pan Americans during the the fist two years at the “Cidade Maravilhosa” (Rio de Janeiro).
+When he turned 18 Alexandre moved to Rio de Janeiro to study law, continuing his jiu-jitsu training at the Gracie Academy, a gym ran by Royler Gracie – in which his brother was already a star competitor.
+Xande went on to win two world championships and Pan Americans during the fist two years in Rio.

 On March 2001 Ribeiro was awarded his jiu-jitsu black belt, a ceremony led by his own brother, Saulo Ribeiro.